telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

 }
 ```

-As vectors items have no key-name in JSON, we decided to use the singular word of the name of the vector (that is in plural), i.e. an instance of **entities** is called **entity**.
+As vectors items have no key-name in JSON, we decided to use the singular word of the name of the vector (which is always in plural), i.e. an instance of **entities** is called **entity**.
 So, when the node `/entities/entity` is found (an item of the entities vector), the treat-function `entityId()` is called and it allocates room for an `EntityId` (`class EntityId` resides in the module `src/lib/ngsi/EntityId.h/cpp`) and pushes the `EntityId` pointer to the vector `reqDataP->qcr.res.entityIdVector`.

 The treat-function `entityId()` also sets `reqDataP->qcr.entityIdP` to reference this latest instance of `EntityId` so that consequent treat-functions can reach it.
 For example, `entityIdId()` needs it, to set the `id` field of the entity, which is all `entityIdId()` does.
+Pointers of this type are needed during the parse/extraction and is the reason for the ParseData structs (see `src/lib/ngsi/ParseData.h` - one "XxxData" struct per payload type, with an output class instance and these help pointers).

 ### `ParseData* parseDataP`

-As the parsing of NGSI v1 payload is strongly centralized, and function pointers is used, there is a need for a unique type for **all** types of payload.
-The types for storing the result of the parse (the C++ class instances is different for all types of payload) are all collected into a huge struct contaning all types of payload.
-Then each treat-function selects which field to operate on.
+As the parsing of NGSI v1 payload is strongly centralized, and function pointers are needed, there is a need for a unique type for **all** types of payload.
+The types for storing the result of the parse (the C++ class instances are different for each type of payload) are all collected into a big struct contaning all types of payload.
+Then each treat-function picks which field to operate on.

 A pointer to this structure is passed as parameter to low-level `jsonParse()`.